-Responsible Decision-Making Teach students a formula for making good decisions (e.g., stop, calm down, identify the problem, consider the alternatives, make a choice, try it out, re-evaluate). es Ask students to apply the decision-making formula to problems characters face in literature.
-Lessons/Activities Define responsibility and related terms (ethical, safe, values, honesty).
-Ask students to write essays about these words. ns/A Discuss higher-order values demonstrated by figures in literature-being a good citizen, helping the community or country. essc Walk through the steps of problem-solving in response to situations in literature.
-L Discuss situations in literature in terms of whether decisions made by characters are ethical.
+Responsible Decision-Making Lessons/Activities Teach lessons that explore the way successful historical figures made decisions.
+Teach students a formula for making good decisions (e.g., stop, calm down, identify the problem, consider the alternatives, make a choice, try it out, re-evaluate).
+Apply group decision-making to choosing a community service project.
+Ask students to apply their decision-making formula to problems historical figures faced.
+Define "responsibility" and related terms (ethical, safe, values, honesty).
+Ask students to write essays about these words.
+Discuss higher order values demonstrated by historical figures, e.g., being a good citizen, helping the community or country.
+Walk through the steps of problem-solving in response to situations in history.
+Discuss situations in literature in terms of whether decisions made by historical figures were ethical.
 Evaluate against clearly defined ethical criteria.
-Routinely model good decision-making.
+Teaching Practices Routinely model good decision-making.
+Use dialoguing techniques that encourage students to think through a systematic process for decision-making (e.g., What's the problem you're facing?
+What are your options?
+What would be the consequences of exercising each of those options?
+What are you going to try, and why?
+How will you assess whether your option was a good one?
+What will you do if it doesn't work?).
 Support students through the steps of making a decision anytime they face a choice or decision.
 Give students authentic feedback for making good decisions.
-Examine problems or moral situations from literature and examine alternatives and their impacts.
+Routinely examine problem or moral situations from history and examine alternatives and impacts.
 Develop and enforce class rules and shared norms, discussing them routinely.
 Create, agree to, and help students understand logical consequences, discussing them frequently and whenever appropriate.

-1 Durlak, J. A., Weissberg, R. P., Dymnicki, A. B., Taylor, R. D. & Schellinger, K. B. (2011).
+i Durlak, J. A., Weissberg, R. P., Dymnicki, A. B., Taylor, R. D. & Schellinger, K. B. (2011).
 The impact of enhancing students' social and emotional learning: A meta-analysis of school-based universal interventions.
 Child Development, 82(1): 405-432.